lsst-ts/ts_labview_tcp_json/doc/userManual.md

 The `TcpServer` is developed with the Object-Oriented Design (OOD).
 The class diagram is in `doc/uml` directory.
 You can follow [here](../doc/uml/TcpServerClass.uml) for details.
+However, you only need to use the public functions of the **TcpServer** class.

 ## TcpServer Library

-The `TcpServer` module provides a library of VIs for TCP/IP communication.
+The `TcpServer` module provides a library of VIs for the TCP/IP communication.
-It consists of VIs to configure, run and stop the TCP server, and handle the commands, events, and telemetry.
-All of these VIs are public functions of the **TcpServer** class.

 The following is a brief description of the main VIs.

 ## configServer&#46;vi

 The configServer VI is used to configure the TCP server, with the port, the number of bytes to read, and other parameters, using the `ServerConfiguration` cluster.
-Clic [here](#server-configuration-cluster) to more details about this cluster.
+Click [here](#server-configuration-cluster) to more details about this cluster.

 ![configServer](./images/configServer.png)